-Knowing about the outbound metrics is a crucial thing in this regard.
 The outbound metrics track the total number of calls and whether the connection was made successfully or not.
 You can remove an account from the program if there’s a high number of calls per account that yields no success.
-There are KPIs, which require to be viewed and checked throughout the day, averaged over time in terms of the number of transfers/conversions/sales and number of calls.
+There are KPIs, which require to be viewed and checked throughout the day, averaged over time, and in terms of the number of transfers/conversions/sales and number of calls.

 Importance Of Metrics

 Outbound sales metrics are crucial to unveil the behavior and needs of the target audience.
 Having a communicative session with your target audience can help in uncovering insights into things that may not have been gained otherwise.
-These valuable insights can be utilized for improving sales and marketing apart from gaining information about product or service development.
+These valuable insights can be utilized for improving sales and marketing messaging apart from informing product or service development.

 What Are The Important Metrics Used To Calculate The ROI Of Outbound Sales?